Tanzu-Solutions-Engineering/tanzu-to-go-workshop/knative/3-knative.md

 tanzu package install contour --package-name contour.community.tanzu.vmware.com --version 1.18.1 -f values-contour.yaml
 ```

 Whenever you want to access applications using Contour ingress, you will need a port forward to send localhost traffic to envoy.
-You can do this with the following command:
+Execute the following command in a separate terminal session or tab:

 ```kubectl port-forward svc/envoy 8080:80 -n projectcontour```